mattwach/light_bulb_changer/README.md

 box, parts from the hardware store and plenty of zip ties to get things done old school.

+I also made a [video describing the project](https://youtu.be/A-EdzPTZSjM).

 ## Step 1: Parts

 Here is what we are building: